Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy: Technical Realization

 The main components of C-box\,1 are the capacitors and the transformer, as described in the following.
 Additionally, C-box 2 includes a pick-up coil/current transformer as well as high frequency relays and capacitors.
 To illustrate, the internal components of C-box\,2 are shown in Fig. \ref{fig:cbox2}.

 C-box\,1 is controlled using the software NICOS \cite{nicos} via an Ethernet connection.
 It receives its input signal directly from the R\&S amplifiers.
 The output of C-box\,1 is connected directly to the RF coil for frequencies below 1\,MHz.
-For frequencies above 1\,MHz, the output signal is routed via C-box 2.
-C-box\,2 contains all high-frequency components and is placed directly on the aluminum support of the coil (Figure \ref{fig:RFC} item (v)) to keep the length of the connecting cable (RG62) as short as possible, minimizing its impedance. \\
+For frequencies above 1\,MHz, the output signal is routed via C-box 2. \\

-The capacitances required for tuning need to cover a large range from 1\,$\mu$F\,-\,50\,pF under voltages up to 3\,kV.
+The capacitances required for tuning {\ptxt the resonating circuits} need to cover a large range from 1\,$\mu$F\,-\,50\,pF under voltages up to 3\,kV.
 Furthermore, to reduce power losses a high quality factor is needed under currents up to 5\,A. To fulfill these requirements three sets of capacitors are used covering the entire frequency range of the resonating circuit: